harsheeen/MyContactsApp-Basic/README.md

 # MyContactsAppBasic

-A simple Java application for managing contacts with authentication, user profiles, and contact operations.
+A simple Java application for managing contacts with authentication, contact operations such as crate, update, view, edit, and delete.
+This application also provides mtag management in later use cases.
 ## Use Cases

 ### 1. User Registration